Configuration Reference

 1. Event Detection: The system scans historical data (default 96h) to identify "charging events" where battery power was above the charging_threshold_w.

 2. Source Attribution: For each event, it compares battery power with PV production and grid import.
 If grid import is significant (above grid_charge_threshold_w), energy is attributed to grid charging at the market price.
-PV surplus energy is attributed to solar charging at zero cost (since PV generation has no per-kWh cost).
+PV surplus energy is attributed to solar charging at zero cost by default (since PV generation has no per-kWh marginal cost).
+Optionally, you can assign the feed-in tariff as an opportunity cost for PV-sourced energy by enabling battery_price_include_feedin — in that case the configured price.feed_in_price is used as the PV energy cost.

 3. Inventory Valuation (LIFO): Instead of a simple average, the system uses a Last-In, First-Out model.
 It looks at the most recent charging sessions that match your current battery level.
 This ensures the price reflects the actual "value" of the energy currently inside the battery.